astronomer/docs/learn/custom-xcom-backends-tutorial.md

 :::tip

-Whenever you are making changes to your custom XCom backend configuration you will need to restart Airflow for these changes to take effect.
+Whenever you are making changes to your custom XComs backend configuration you will need to restart Airflow for these changes to take effect.

 :::

 ## Step 5: Run a simple DAG using XComs

-To test your custom XCom backend you will run a simple DAG which pushes a random number to your custom XCom backend and then retrieves it again.
+To test your custom XComs backend you will run a simple DAG which pushes a random number to your custom XComs backend and then retrieves it again.

 1. Create a new file in your `dags` folder named `simple_xcom_dag.py`.